antrikshdhand/summer-research/fuzzer/README.md

 # The world's simplest grammar fuzzer

-This repository holds the code for the C implementation of [the simplest grammar fuzzer in the world](https://rahul.gopinath.org/post/2019/05/28/simplefuzzer-01/) originally written by [Dr Rahul Gopinath](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/rahul-gopinath.html).
+This repository holds code for the C implementation of [The simplest grammar fuzzer in the world](https://rahul.gopinath.org/post/2019/05/28/simplefuzzer-01/), originally written by [Dr Rahul Gopinath](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/rahul-gopinath.html).
 The program generates random strings from a given grammar.

 ## Table of Contents